top of page

 According to dldandme.org, DLD is a brain difference that makes talking and listening difficult and is 5 times more prevalent than autism.

-Here are 6 important things you should know:
+Here are 6 important things every speech-language pathologist should know:

 1. DLD affects about 2 children in every classroom.